rsta2/minisynth/README.md

 	sounddev=sndi2s

 If you want to use an USB sound card (on the Raspberry Pi 4 and 400 only), you have to attach it, before the system is started.
-The file *cmdline.txt* must contain the following option:
+The file *cmdline.txt* must contain the following options, where `soundopt=` specifies the width of one audio sample in number of bits, and must be `24` for some (especially Pro) devices:

-	sounddev=sndusb
+	sounddev=sndusb soundopt=16

 Put the SD card into the card reader of your Raspberry Pi.